tmtnguyen23/indestructiblefive_acronymfinder/README.md

 4. Follow the console log to see if the build's finished or runs into any error.
 5. If you want to remove the created Docker containers, do: docker-compose down
 6. (optional) Install Docker extension on VS Code for docker compose start/stop.

+Further developments:
+1. Format the top searched list in a table
+2. Add some Christmas decorations
+3. (optional) a hyper link for the acronym to leads to the search page

 Feel free to ask questions or share cool tricks/videos to the group's Discord server!